 Every year people from all over the world travel to Cape Town to experience the beautiful blooms that flower from August to September.
-You may think that spending a day looking at wild flowers is absolutely boing, but we have compiled a list of some of the best stops to viewing the famous flowers in Cape Town.
+You may think that spending a day looking at wildflowers is absolutely boring, but we have compiled a list of some of the best stops to viewing the famous Cape Town flowers.

 1. Kirstenbosch National Botanical Gardens

 The Kirstenbosch Gardens is one of the biggest attractions in Cape Town and it’s set on the slopes of the beautiful Table Mountain with some of the most picturesque views around.
 If you would like, you have the option of a guided tour through the gardens so you can learn about the history and flora that the beautiful gardens have offer.
 But, when you are in Kirstenbosch Gardens, don’t forget to visit the Tree Canopy Walkway or as the locals call it, the “Boomslang”.

 This year there are 18 open gardens in the Elgin and Bot River districts over the two weekends when the flowers are in full bloom.
 The gardens that you will be able to view range from large established country gardens, some which are over 50 years old, to young recently planted gardens in villages and smallholdings.
 All the gardens you can see are an hour’s drive from Cape Town.

 This year is the 100th Darling Wild Flower Show and it takes place from the 14th to the 17th of September.
 It celebrates the integral part of the Cape Fynbos Kingdom as well as being able to see an array of beautiful displays and a shuttle that will be driving through Darling and stopping at places of interest.